OctopusDeploy/People/Quality-Assistance.md

 ## I elevate product delivery teams

-- Product development teams genuinely want my assistance with their work.
+- The people that I'm working with in product delivery teams genuinely want my assistance with their work.
-- I raise the level of coordination, collaboration, and clarity in the teams I'm coaching.
+- I raise the standard of coordination, collaboration, and clarity in the teams I'm coaching.
 - My written and verbal communication is clear, concise, articulate, and persuasive.
 - My contributions to team discussions are timely, net-positive, informative, and helpful.